 In 2008, I attended the Society for Neuroscience Annual Meeting, held in Washington, DC.
 One of the highlights of these meetings is the exhibits, where companies show new equipment, computer software, new products, and most importantly, books!
 Among other things, I am a proud, unapologetic bookworm, so in these meetings I spend a significant time looking at book exhibits to see what’s new.

 On November 16, 2008 I was scanning the publisher’s row, when I saw a sign saying that Dr. Kandel would be at a specific booth for book signing!
 The time for the signing was about two hours away.
-You see, I have never, ever done anything like this, I debated whether to wait for the signing or keep looking around and maybe come back later, but I figured, when would I have another opportunity like this?
+You see, I have never, ever done anything like this, I debated with myself whether to wait for the signing or keep looking around and maybe come back later, but I figured, when would I have another opportunity like this?
 I bought the book on the spot and waited.
 I was the first in line!
 When Dr. Kandel arrived, he was smiling, greeting people left and right, and he was clearly enjoying the attention.
 (Did I mention that I was first in line? …(:-D)…).

 When I gave him the book to sign I shook his hand and said “Dr. Kandel, it is an honor meeting you“.
 Do you know what he responded?